 Once your little one is settled in for the night, it’s essential to make sure they are in a comfortable position to encourage peaceful snoozing.
 For newborns and babies, the best sleeping posture starts with putting the baby on its back or side, depending on what doctor-recommended guidelines you follow.

-Also, positioning a small pillow behind the baby’s back can help keep them firmly in place, so they don’t accidentally turn over during sleep.
-However, you choose to settle them down, ensuring your bundle of joy is in a comfortable position lends itself to making it easier and faster for babies to nod off into restful slumber.
+Also, positioning a small pillow behind the baby’s back can help keep them firmly in place so they don’t accidentally turn over during sleep.
+Nevertheless, you choose to settle them down, ensuring your bundle of joy is in a comfortable position lends itself to making it easier and faster for babies to nod off into restful slumber.

 Never Ignore Their Sleeping Cues